 Blood tests, such as the erythrocyte sedimentation rate, can detect evidence of inflammation.
 Blood tests also reveal whether the person has a low number of red blood cells or a high number of white blood cells and whether certain antibodies are present.
 Although blood test results can help doctors diagnose relapsing polychondritis, they alone cannot confirm a definite diagnosis of relapsing polychondritis because sometimes the abnormalities they detect are present in healthy people or in people who have other disorders.

 Doctors also evaluate the airways with spirometry (see Lung volume and flow rate measurements Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
-Pulmonary function tests are better at detecting the general type and severity... read more ) and computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) of the chest.
+Pulmonary function tests are better at detecting the general type and severity... read more ) and computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) of the chest.